Entsllor/backend-batteries-js/README.md

 # Backend Batteries
-> all that you need

-Most of these utilities can be used by your backend applications.
-It's a good idea to keep them all in one place for convenience.

-This package was created as a pet project.
+> some utilities for your backend application, bloat-free, without additional dependencies